 Modern Olympic Games

-Modern Olympic Games took center stage in April 6, 1896 in Athens, Greece and attracted several countries to participate in the event.
-Fast forward in 2004, the event was to going to be held in its original home and thus the excitement among the citizens was high as they prepared to host the event.
+These took center stage in April 6, 1896 in Athens, Greece.
+They attracted several countries to participate in the event.
+Fast forward in 2004, the event was to going to be held in its original home; thus the excitement among the citizens was high as they prepared to host the event.

 Below is more information about the website that I managed to grab from the wayback machine as was previously posted on the site:

-For other cities and countries that have hosted the Games, the cultural aspect of the event and its preparations were, of course, a very important, but nonetheless secondary, issue.
-However, for Athens and for Greece, the Cultural Olympiad spanning the four-year period from 2001 to 2004 is more than a secondary aspect of the preparation for the Olympics; rather, it is part of its essence.
+The cultural aspect of the event and its preparations were; of course, very important.
+But nonetheless secondary, issue.
+However, for Athens and for Greece; the Cultural Olympiad spanning the four-year period from 2001 to 2004 is more than a secondary aspect of the preparation for the Olympics; rather, it is part of its essence.

 it is an international institution

 it sends out a message to the world

 it is a bridge that brings peace as well as reconciliation to the peoples of the world.

 For further information, click on the topics below to access the already published posts; some of which I grabbed from the wayback machine as were initially published on this site.